qube-03/cntrd/README.md

 # cntrd
-a discord css theme that makes sense and points you to its center!
+a discord css theme that makes sense and points you to discord's center!

 ## install